wnlab-isti/IPIN-competition-track1/README.md

 		void bindService(in Intent intentService, in ServiceConnection mConnection, in int flags);

+Now you can test the interaction between `stepLoggerCLient` and `StepLogger` or your own application:

-- Invoke the `stepLoggerCLient` app which intended to provide an **example** of how the competing application should interact with the StepLogger. `StepLoggerClient` shows a GUI with two buttons: `START LOGGING POSITION` and `STOP LOGGING POSITION`.
+- Start the `stepLoggerCLient` app.
+This app is designed to provide an **example** of how the competing application should interact with the StepLogger. `StepLoggerClient` shows a GUI with two buttons: `START LOGGING POSITION` and `STOP LOGGING POSITION`.

 Note: Since `StepLoggerClient` invokes a method provided by the `StepLogger` app, you have to first start a new measurement session.